kumuluz/kumuluzee-logs/README.md

 To address the needs specific to logging microservices, KumuluzEE Logs can be easily configured to collect distributed logs into a centralized log management system, such as ELK (Elasticsearch, Logstash, Kibana) stack, Graylog, Splunk, etc. Furthermore, KumuluzEE Logs provides support for Apache Kafka and other approaches.

 ## Usage
 KumuluzEE defines interfaces for common logging features.
 Therefore, to use the logging you need to include a dependency to implementation library.
-Currently, Log4j2 and JUL are supported and you add the dependency:
+Currently, Log4j2 and JUL are supported.
+Log4j2 is more appropriate for complex and enterprise grade logging scenarios, while JUL is adequate for simpler logging.

+To use KumuluzEE Logs with Log4j2, use the following dependency:

 ```xml
 <dependency>